devacuk/devacuk.github.io/sessions.md

 demonstration of tools and approaches.
 * Barriers to progress, and a discussion of how to overcome them.

-Approximate length of session: 90 minutes.
+**Approximate length of session:** 90 minutes.

-# 15. Introducing EduTech: best practice ideas for engaging staff and students - Dawn Rimmer, Bromsgrove School
+# 15. Introducing EduTech:** best practice ideas for engaging staff and students - Dawn Rimmer, Bromsgrove School

-Type of session: Presentation/Lightning talk
+**Type of session:** Presentation/Lightning talk

-Description: Discussing some pitfalls and recommended solutions to improve on-boarding experiences for students and staff with new EduTech
+**Description:** Discussing some pitfalls and recommended solutions to improve on-boarding experiences for students and staff with new EduTech

-Topics to be covered: Introducing EduTech to techphobic colleagues, introducing EduTech to exams-focused students, supporting students who have limited IT skills despite smartphone attachment, Approximate length of session: 10mins chat, 10mins questions/group chat?
-Could Prerequisites for delegates attending the session: Nothing, except patience with FE teacher talking from a pedagogical, teaching & learning development perspective!
+**Topics to be covered:** Introducing EduTech to techphobic colleagues, introducing EduTech to exams-focused students, supporting students who have limited IT skills despite smartphone attachment,

+**Approximate length of session:** 10mins chat, 10mins questions/group chat?

+**Prerequisites for delegates attending the session:** Nothing, except patience with FE teacher talking from a pedagogical, teaching & learning development perspective!

 # 16. Accessibility of maths on the web - Christian Lawson-Perfect, University of Newcastle

-Type of session: Lightning talk/Demo
+**Type of session:** Lightning talk/Demo

-Description: I’ll talk about some of the particular challenges mathematics poses with respect to accessibility, and demonstrate some technologies that are aiming to improve it, including MathJax’s screenreader support, and a Markdown editor adapted for a maths student with limited mobility.
+**Description:** I’ll talk about some of the particular challenges mathematics poses with respect to accessibility, and demonstrate some technologies that are aiming to improve it, including MathJax’s screenreader support, and a Markdown editor adapted for a maths student with limited mobility.

-Topics to be covered: Accessibility, maths, input methods, HTML, CSS, Markdown Approximate length of session: 15 minutes Prerequisites for delegates attending the session: None, but aimed at anyone responsible for putting maths on the web or with responsibility for students with accessibility needs.
+**Topics to be covered:** Accessibility, maths, input methods, HTML, CSS, Markdown

+**Approximate length of session:** 15 minutes

+**Prerequisites for delegates attending the session:** None, but aimed at anyone responsible for putting maths on the web or with responsibility for students with accessibility needs.

 # 17. Visualising your data in Unity3D - Erick Martins Ratamero, University of Warwick

-Type of session: Presentation (or Lightning Talk if necessary)
+**Type of session:** Presentation (or Lightning Talk if necessary)

-Description:
-In this presentation I will go through some examples of data visualisation in Unity3D and outline the advantages of using this engine for your own data.
+**Description:** In this presentation I will go through some examples of data visualisation in Unity3D and outline the advantages of using this engine for your own data.

-Topics to be covered: Unity3D, virtual reality, data visualisation Approximate length of session: 20 minutes (for presentation), 5 minutes (for lightning talk)
+**Topics to be covered:** Unity3D, virtual reality, data visualisation

+**Approximate length of session:** 20 minutes (for presentation), 5 minutes (for lightning talk)

 # 18. SharePoint Migration using PowerShell - Tristian O’Brien, University of Brighton

-Type of session: Demo
+**Type of session:** Demo

-Description: TBC
+**Description:** TBC

-Topics to be covered: Data migration, PowerShell, PowerShell modules, AzureAD, managing migrations, strengths and weaknesses of PowerShell
+**Topics to be covered:** Data migration, PowerShell, PowerShell modules, AzureAD, managing migrations, strengths and weaknesses of PowerShell

-Approximate length of session: 40 mins
+**Approximate length of session:** 40 mins

-Prerequisites for delegates attending the session: none, but SharePoint and PowerShell background advantageous
+**Prerequisites for delegates attending the session:** none, but SharePoint and PowerShell background advantageous

 # 19. Mathematical e-assessment software - Christian Lawson-Perfect, University of Newcastle

-Type of session: Demo/Hands-on
+**Type of session:** Demo/Hands-on

-Description: I’ll demonstrate the current generation of open source maths e-assessment tools, including Numbas and STACK, and point out some of the interesting coding challenges posed by randomly generating  and assessing mathematics questions as well as the opportunities presented by web visualisation technologies.
+**Description:** I’ll demonstrate the current generation of open source maths e-assessment tools, including Numbas and STACK, and point out some of the interesting coding challenges posed by randomly generating  and assessing mathematics questions as well as the opportunities presented by web visualisation technologies.

-Topics to be covered: e-assessment, e-learning, maths Approximate length of session: 30 minutes Prerequisites for delegates attending the session: Web browser on any kind of device.
+**Topics to be covered:** e-assessment, e-learning, maths

+**Approximate length of session:** 30 minutes

+**Prerequisites for delegates attending the session:** Web browser on any kind of device.
 Some knowledge of university-level maths; parsers; infoviz will be useful.

-# 20. Building a Learner Management System: a Just In Time approach - Jim Everett, University of Strathclyde
+# 20. Building a Learner Management System:** a Just In Time approach - Jim Everett, University of Strathclyde

-Type of session: Presentation
+**Type of session:** Presentation

-Description:
-The University of Strathclyde recently moved its lifelong learning programme to an online self-service portal where learners can find, enrol, pay for and manage their classes.
+**Description:** The University of Strathclyde recently moved its lifelong learning programme to an online self-service portal where learners can find, enrol, pay for and manage their classes.
 The new portal also incorporates the full range of administration and reporting functionality including programme management, learner management and integration with the central university student records system.
 The presentation will explore how the portal is being developed form both a technical and project management perspective.

 The portal is being developed from scratch by the Development and Innovation Team on a .NET CMS platform (DNN) using a mix of T-SQL, C#, JavaScript and CMS plugins.
 We will investigate how this heterogeneous mix of development approaches is managed, and what we have found to be the benefits and complexities.

 The portal is being delivered using a “just-in-time” agile approach with learners and administrators using the system as its functionality is being fleshed out.
 The presentation will explore the challenges of this approach and how it can be made to work for learners, administrators and developers.
-Topics to be covered: Agile Project Management, .NET + JavaScript development Approximate length of session: 30min
+Topics to be covered: Agile Project Management, .NET + JavaScript development Approximate length of session:** 30min

 # 21. Student Checklist Manifesto - Arul Vaithilingam, York St John University

-Type of session: Presentation
+**Type of session:** Presentation

-Description: In this presentation, I will outline how the student checklist can be created, accessed, utilised, benefited, shared & improved.
+**Description:** In this presentation, I will outline how the student checklist can be created, accessed, utilised, benefited, shared & improved.

-Topics to be covered: Time Management, Cost Effective, Benefits Approximate length of session: 10-15 mins.
+**Topics to be covered:** Time Management, Cost Effective, Benefits

+**Approximate length of session:** 10-15 mins.

 # 22. Introduction to Machine Learning - Juliette Culver, Open University

-Type of session: Presentation
+**Type of session:** Presentation

-Description:
-This session is a taster aimed at developers with no machine learning experience, who would like to know what machine learning is exactly, how to get started using machine learning algorithms from a practical perspective, what issues to be aware of and how to go about learning more about the topic.
+**Description:** This session is a taster aimed at developers with no machine learning experience, who would like to know what machine learning is exactly, how to get started using machine learning algorithms from a practical perspective, what issues to be aware of and how to go about learning more about the topic.

-Topics to be covered: Machine Learning
+**Topics to be covered:** Machine Learning

-Approximate length of session: 45 minutes Prerequisites for delegates attending the session: There will be a short demo using Python 3 – for anybody wanting to follow along, downloading the Anaconda Python distribution (https://www.anaconda.com/download/) is recommended.
+**Approximate length of session:** 45 minutes

+**Prerequisites for delegates attending the session:** There will be a short demo using Python 3 – for anybody wanting to follow along, downloading the Anaconda Python distribution (https://www.anaconda.com/download/) is recommended.

 # 23. Academic developer culture - Alex Dutton, University of Oxford

-Type of session: Presentation + workshop
+**Type of session:** Presentation + workshop

-Description: What kind of culture do we want?
+**Description:** What kind of culture do we want?
 How can management support it?
 How has it changed over time?

-Topics to be covered:
-Approximate length of session: 60 mins
+**Approximate length of session:** 60 mins

 # 24. Using ‘the cloud’ to support international teaching - Stephen Robinson, Lancaster University

-Type of session: Presentation/Demo
+**Type of session:** Presentation/Demo

-Description: Making use of AWS regions to provide highly available and low latency web services to international teaching partnerships.
+**Description:** Making use of AWS regions to provide highly available and low latency web services to international teaching partnerships.
 Note: The ideas from this can be applied to any cloud computing platform.

-Topics to be covered: AWS, Docker
+**Topics to be covered:** AWS, Docker

-Approximate length of session: 1 hour
+**Approximate length of session:** 1 hour

 # 25. Knocking down silos: an introduction to the International Image Interoperability Framework (IIIF) APIs - Claire Knowles and Glen Robson, University of Edinburgh

-Type of session: Presentation and Demo
+**Type of session:** Presentation and Demo

-Description: An introduction to the IIIF image and presentation APIs that are used for serving and manipulating images online.
+**Description:** An introduction to the IIIF image and presentation APIs that are used for serving and manipulating images online.
 It will also cover the forthcoming IIIF v3 APIs that extends IIIF for audio and video content.
 Tools and websites utilising IIIF will be demoed as well as examples of cool tools from the IIIF Awesome site. https://github.com/IIIF/awesome-iiif

-Topics to be covered:  Online interoperability with images and audio visual content Approximate length of session: 30 minutes Prerequisites for delegates attending the session: e.g. an understanding of APIs
+**Topics to be covered:**  Online interoperability with images and audio visual content

+**Approximate length of session:** 30 minutes

+**Prerequisites for delegates attending the session:** e.g. an understanding of APIs

 # 26. Creating an elearning authoring tool for HE - Simon Date, King’s College London

-Type of session: Presentation/Lightning talk
+**Type of session:** Presentation/Lightning talk

-Description:
-Kings Online, King’s College London’s distance learning team uses Adapt, a leading open source authoring tool to create courses for students.
+**Description:** Kings Online, King’s College London’s distance learning team uses Adapt, a leading open source authoring tool to create courses for students.
 Over 2017 we have become one of the leading plugin developers for the platform and are in the process of becoming official collaborators for the project.
 Our diverse team of instructional designers, web designers and developers are keen to tailor a platform that was created for corporate elearning to be great for HE students by focusing on user experience and student’s unique requirements.

-Topics to be covered: open source development, elearning, edtech, web design/development, UX, LX Approximate length of session: 5-30 mins with questions
+**Topics to be covered:** open source development, elearning, edtech, web design/development, UX, LX

+**Approximate length of session:** 5-30 mins with questions